oney Mustard with Jalapeño Hummus.

 Like all beans and legumes, chickpeas (also called garbanzo beans) are high in plant-based protein and fiber.
 They help to make you feel full, to improve digestion, and aid to heart health too.
 They are also one of the longest consumed legumes in the world – they have been a part of certain traditional diets for 7,500 years!
 Additionally, chickpeas are a good source of 3 nutrients that help to reduce common symptoms associated with Premenstrual Syndrome (PMS): magnesium, manganese, and vitamin B6.

-Olive oil used in hummus is very healthy because it is consumed without cooking the oil, and we know from research that olive oil heated repeatedly or to a very high level can oxidize and become hydrogenated.
-Traditionally, hummus is often made with good quality extra virgin olive oil, but if you decide to make your own, make sure to avoid fake olive oil, and be careful to purchase extra virgin olive oil that is truly pure and free from fillers.
+While there are lot of papers that describe that olive oil used in hummus is very healthy, I exclude it from the ones I make and stay with the real olives.
+Oil is very calorie dense and only has little nutritional value.
+The fat from the olives and tahini will be plenty to give you a creamy texture.
+Traditionally, hummus is often made with good quality extra virgin olive oil, but if you decide to make your own and want to use oil, make sure to avoid fake olive oil, and be careful to purchase extra virgin olive oil that is truly pure and free from fillers.

 Raw garlic, as it is used in hummus, offers an impressive amount of nutrients including flavonoids, oligosaccharides, selenium, high levels of sulfur, and many more.
 Consuming raw garlic frequently has been proven to help reduce risk factors associated with heart disease and various cancers.
 Garlic also acts as an anti-fungal, anti-oxidant, anti-inflammatory, and anti-viral too.